-Find out more about the stents to relieve jaundice in advanced bile duct cancer (cholangiocarcinoma).
+Find out about stents to relieve symptoms in advanced bile duct cancer (cholangiocarcinoma).

 - yellowing or darkening of the skin and whites of your eyes